dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

   Options are not belonging to any specific Decl.

 **HungarianNotation.CString.***
-  Options for NULL terminated string, you can customized your prefix here.
+  Options for NULL-terminated string.

 **HungarianNotation.DerivedType.***
- Options for derived types, you can customized your prefix here.
+ Options for derived types.

 **HungarianNotation.PrimitiveType.***
-  Options for primitive types, you can customized your prefix here.
+  Options for primitive types.

 **HungarianNotation.UserDefinedType.***
-  Options for redefined types(Microsoft data types), you can customized your prefix here.
+  Options for user-defined types.

 Options for Hungarian Notation